Why do i get so hot when i sleep: The science of night sweats and overheating

 Hormones like thyroid and testosterone

 Thyroid hormone is a chemical signal from the thyroid gland in your neck that sets how fast your metabolism runs.
-In hyperthyroidism, where the thyroid makes too much hormone, men often feel hot, sweaty, jittery, and lose weight even when they are eating normally.[3]
+In hyperthyroidism (too much thyroid hormone), men often feel hot, sweaty, jittery, and lose weight even when they are eating normally.
+The American Thyroid Association and American Association of Clinical Endocrinologists management guideline describes heat intolerance and sweating as common features of thyrotoxicosis and provides treatment pathways that can normalize symptoms once hormone levels are controlled.[3]
 That amped-up metabolism does not shut off at night, so overheating and night sweats are common.

 Testosterone is the main male sex hormone that supports libido, muscle, energy, and red blood cell production.
-When testosterone is chronically low, called hypogonadism, men tend to gain body fat, lose muscle, and develop conditions such as sleep apnea that indirectly raise night-time body temperature.
+When testosterone is chronically low (hypogonadism), men tend to gain body fat, lose muscle, and develop conditions such as sleep apnea that indirectly raise night-time body temperature.
 In some men, rapid drops in testosterone from medical treatments can trigger hot flashes and intense night sweats.

 Hypogonadism is a condition where the testes do not make enough testosterone for the body’s needs.
 Testosterone replacement therapy (TRT) is a medically supervised treatment that restores testosterone into a normal range.